yandex-cloud/docs/en/tracker/glossary.md

 ## K {#rus-k}

 Key (queue key and issue key)
-:   A queue key is a unique code comprised of Latin characters that can be used to identify a queue.
+:   Queue key is a unique code consisting of Latin characters, which can be used to identify a queue.
 For example: `TEST`.

     Issue key is the unique ID of the issue.
 It consists of the queue key and the sequence number.
 For example: `TEST-123`.

 Component
-:   A parameter that lets users group queue issues based on a shared theme, such as their product, pipeline, responsible party, and so on.
-Components can be [configured on the queue page](manager/components.md).
+:  Parameter that allows users to group queue issues based on a shared theme, such as their product, pipeline, responsible party, etc. Components can be [configured on the queue page](manager/components.md).

 ## O {#rus-o}